klaytn/kips/KIPs/kip-34.md

 #### IWallet

-`IWallet` is the interface of Wallet that manages data used when signing transactions.
+`IWallet` is an interface that contains common functions related to signing a transaction..
 All Wallet classes must implement `IWallet`.
-Caver has a `KeyringContainer` instance that implements `IWallet`, and if it is a Wallet class that implements `IWallet` interface, it can be used in Caver instead of `KeyringContainer`.
+Caver has a class `KeyringContainer` that implements `IWallet`.
+If it is a class that implements `IWallet` interface, it can be used instead of `KeyringContainer` to sign a transaction.

 ##### Variables